-Vocalist Myron Dean, guitarist Riley Hastings, bassist Ian Lodewyks, and new drummer Joel Armstrong are poised to lead the charge in resurrecting the soul-centric rock sounds of decades past with a fresh new flair, and they're converting crowds every time they slay the stage.
-“It's a sound that everyone has a taste for,” Dean says of the band's ‘50s flavour – a fact becoming clearer by the day.
+Vocalist Myron Dean, guitarist Riley Hastings, bassist Ian Lodewyks, and drummer Joel Armstrong are poised to lead the charge in resurrecting the soul-centric rock sounds of decades past with a fresh new flair, and they're converting crowds every time they take the stage.
+“It's a sound that everyone has a taste for,” Dean says of the band's flavour '" and it's a fact becoming clearer by the day.

 The intangible chemistry these four share stems from their widespread influences, which together produce a combustible sonic concoction that borrows from a slew of different decades and styles.
-“We all come from really different musical backgrounds,” Dean says, “but that's what makes us sound like we do, and I love that.”
+“We all come from really different musical backgrounds,” Dean says, “but that's what makes us sound the way we sound, and I love that.”

-On record, they're exciting; onstage, however, The Noble Thiefs are explosive, embodying the seizure-inducing energy of early punk and leaving delightfully dazed and dizzy crowds in their wake.
+On record, they're exciting. onstage, however, The Noble Thiefs are explosive, embodying the seizure inducing energy of early punk and leaving delightfully dazed and dizzy crowds in their wake.
 “It's all about spontaneity and having fun,” says Hastings, and that applies to both the foursome and their fans on the floor.
-Don’t even bother trying to stand still with The Noble Thiefs onstage.

 The Noble Thiefs